-The BEST-D study was a single centre pilot study to establish the optimum dose of vitamin D to assess in a future large randomized trial.
-Between September 2012 and March 2013, 305 participants were randomized to either 4000 IU D3 (n=102), 2000 IU vitamin D3 tablets (n=102), or matching placebo (n=101) daily and were followed for one year.
+The BEST-D study was a single centre pilot study to establish the optimum dose of vitamin D to assess in a future large randomised trial.
+Between September 2012 and March 2013, 305 participants were randomised to either 4000 IU D3 (n=102), 2000 IU vitamin D3 tablets (n=102), or matching placebo (n=101) daily and were followed for one year.
 The primary endpoints were the mean plasma levels of 25(OH)D and the proportion of participants achieving levels greater than 90nmol/L at one year.
 A variety of other secondary and tertiary endpoints were assessed.

 The BEST-D study has shown that: